A7QG59F2/RPI_KioskInstaller/README.md

 # RPI_KioskInstaller
 Originally designed for a Raspberry Pi Home Assistant Kiosk, adapted for any site-based kiosk system.

+This script is a helpful setup wizard that utilizes CLI prompts to set up a touchscreen kiosk on a Raspberry Pi.
+Some of the features it has are:
+- Easy to follow prompts that walk you through the process
+- Internet connection issue detection
+- Site validation via curl to make sure you are pointing to the right site
+- Option to set up a new user on the Pi
+- Text field enabled on-screen keyboard
+- LightDM for minimal background processes

 Instructions:

 1. Grab your SD card and pop it in your PC.